-129W Application of juvenile justice principles
+129W Application of youth justice principles

-- (1) A transit officer performing a function or exercising a power under this part in relation to a child must, in performing the function or exercising the power, have regard to the juvenile justice principles under the Juvenile Justice Act 1992. - (2) Subsection (1) does not limit any provision of this part that specifically provides for the application of a principle mentioned in the Juvenile Justice Act 1992, schedule 1.
+(1) A transit officer performing a function or exercising a power under this part in relation to a child must, in performing the function or exercising the power, have regard to the youth justice principles under the Youth Justice Act 1992.

+(2) Subsection (1) does not limit any provision of this part that specifically provides for the application of a principle mentioned in the Youth Justice Act 1992, schedule 1.